Djamu Indigenous program

-This unique Indigenous art education program provides opportunities for Indigenous students in Years 5–6 and 10–12 to learn about the art collections of the Gallery as well as vocational pathways available in the arts and integrates Aboriginal and Torres Strait Islander concepts, perspectives and cultural practices.
+This unique Indigenous art education program provides opportunities for Indigenous students to learn about the Gallery’s collection as well as vocational pathways available in the arts, and integrates Aboriginal and Torres Strait Islander concepts, perspectives and cultural practices.

-Two Indigenous museum educators based at the Gallery, as well as teachers from participating schools and the Sydney Region Aboriginal Education Unit, led students on this exciting and inspiring journey.
+Indigenous Gallery Educators, as well as teachers from participating schools and the Sydney Region Aboriginal Education Unit, accompany and support students participating in the program.

 Students meet and learn from contemporary Indigenous artists such as Esme Timbery, Daniel Boyd, Jason Wing, Genevieve Grieves and Roy Kennedy over three weeks and have the opportunity to make their own artwork in response.

 Djamu Senior (Year 10-12 Visual Arts students)

 Students work with professionals from the Gallery and from many different areas of the art world, including curators, educators, conservators, registrars and gallery owners.
 They have the opportunity to meet and work with contemporary Indigenous artists such as Judy Watson, Daniel Boyd and Tony Albert.